google/mesop/docs/guides/deployment.md

 # Deployment

-> We recommend Google Cloud Run or Hugging Face Spaces which both have free tiers.
+> We recommend Google Cloud Run or Hugging Face Spaces, which both have a free tier.

 This section describes how to run your Mesop application using the following
 platforms: